Hazard Labeling: Identifying Dangerous Substances and Materials under CLP Regulations

-All substances or preparations that are classified as dangerous under the CPL Regulations require a hazard label.
+All substances or preparations that are classified as dangerous under the CLP Regulations require a hazard label.
 This is usually the first indication of a product‘s danger.
-Labels for supply are designed to be read by those in regular contact with the material and not only concerned with immediate hazards as in the case of transport.
+Labels for supply are designed to be read by those in regular contact with the material.
+And not only concerned with immediate hazards as in the case of transport.

 - Identity of substance / preparation